petersoapes/markdown-resume/README.md

-## Sarah's CV
+## April Peterson's CV
-This is the CV for Sarah L. R. Stevens.
+This is the CV for April Peterson which was branched from Sarah L. R. Stevens.
 Branches are for special versions, for a specific application, generally.

 ### Background
 Originally this used https://github.com/there4/markdown-resume to make the markdown resume.